Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Introduction

-This work introduces a unique nanophotonic-enhanced, in-situ SHG platform that, for the first time, enables real-time probing and understanding of how light and heat independently and jointly modulate nanostructured solid–liquid interfaces.
-By employing a periodic array of silicon nanodisks immersed in a water-based electrolyte, thereby forming a semiconductor-oxide-liquid interface, we can enhance the SH signal by more than 200 times, enabling the detection of subtle changes in interfacial susceptibility despite its very small absolute value.
-Firstly, this allows us to observe a second-harmonic spectral shift of approximately 1.3 nm as the electrolyte concentration varies, showing a strong correlation with the extracted surface potential and uncovering the coupling between ions and electrons.
-This effect can be associated with changes in the surface polarizability of silicon as the electrolyte concentration changes.
-Secondly, by using a separate optical pump as a controlled stimulus, we directly observe reversible, intensity-dependent shifts in interfacial susceptibility arising from two distinct mechanisms: below threshold intensity, light drives photocharging of the solid, reducing the interfacial susceptibility by $\sim 5\%$, and above threshold intensity, light drives dominant photothermal heating, which increases the interfacial susceptibility by $\sim 7\%$.
-Notably, we can control the threshold intensity by optimizing the nanodisk geometry.
-Crucially, our nanostructure design and probing strategy enable the unambiguous separation of true photothermal effects from inevitable thermo-optical modulation in optically resonant systems, demonstrating that the dominant mechanism can be switched simply by adjusting the illumination intensity.
+This work introduces a nanophotonic-enhanced, \textit{in situ} SHG platform that enables real-time probing and quantitative understanding of how light and heat independently and jointly modulate nanostructured solid–liquid interfaces.
+By employing a periodic array of silicon nanodisks immersed in an aqueous electrolyte, forming a semiconductor–oxide–liquid interface, we achieve more than a 200-fold enhancement in SH signal, uniquely enabling the detection of subtle changes in interfacial susceptibility despite its intrinsically small magnitude.
+Crucially, we develop a rigorous overlap-integral formalism that, for the first time, establishes a quantitative framework for describing the effective nonlinear susceptibility at nanostructured solid-liquid interfaces and for extracting interfacial information from SHG measurements.
+This framework reveals that, beyond signal enhancement, nanostructuring enables independent control of attenuation and phase, thereby providing deterministic tuning of the nonlinear interaction volume and phase interference between surface and EDL contributions.
+Experimentally, enhanced SHG enables us to resolve an SH spectral shift of approximately 1.3~nm with changes in electrolyte concentration, suggesting coupling between the EDL potential and the electric polarization of the solid.
+Furthermore, by introducing a controlled optical pump, we observe reversible, intensity-dependent modulation of the interfacial susceptibility $(\chi_{\text{eff}}^2)$ arising from two distinct mechanisms, which produce opposite sign in the effective susceptibility change.
+At lower intensities, the observed decrease in the SH signal (corresponding to a $\approx 5\%$ reduction in susceptibility) is consistent with photocharging effects.
+In contrast, at higher intensities, the SH signal increases (by $\approx 7\%$), consistent with photothermal contributions.
+Notably, the transition-threshold pump intensity can be tuned by nanodisk geometry, enabling the unambiguous separation of true photothermal effects from inevitable thermo-optical modulation in optically resonant systems.
 Beyond providing quantitative, time-resolved signatures of these processes, our approach constitutes a sensitive diagnostic tool that can be extended to monitor and manipulate light-driven electrochemical and catalytic phenomena at aqueous interfaces.
-Together, these capabilities open a path toward actively controlling the carrier dynamics and interfacial chemistry with light — a capability with broad implications for photoelectrochemistry, hydrovoltaic, and nanophotonic device engineering.
+Together, these capabilities enable active control of interfacial chemistry, and electrostatics with light, opening new directions for photoelectrochemistry, hydrovoltaic, and nanophotonic device engineering.